Slackow/PackScript/README.md

 Most files shown so far have been `.dps` files, standing for DataPackScript, but there's also FunctionPackScript with `.fps` files.
 These are contained in the root of the input directory instead of under a proper datapack with a namespace underneath sources, these are meant for generating independent function files easily, usually those with repetitive lines.
-In these files you cannot create more functions or use create statements, as the output is always a single `mcfunction` file
+In these files you cannot use create statements, but you can generate additional functions.
+All the generated function files will have their namespace ignored and be generated in the same directory as the main generated function.

 # The CLI
 This tool has two main actions it can perform, compiling and generating.
 - `python3 packscript.py c` (you can also use compile or comp)
-- `python3 packscript.py g` (you can also use generate or gen)
+- `python3 packscript.py init`

 More actions:
 - `python3 packscript.py --help` list general help
 - `python3 packscript.py --version` print the version of packscript
 - `python3 packscript.py c --help` print the help for compiling
-- `python3 packscript.py g --help` print the help for generating
+- `python3 packscript.py init --help` print the help for initializing a datapack
 ## Compile Options
 - `-i/--input <dir>` specify the directory of the pack you are compiling defaults to current dir.
 - `-o/--output <dir/zip>` specify the output of the pack (can output zip too) defaults to `output`
 - `-s/--sources` output the source files into the resulting pack, by default they get deleted
 - `-v/--verbose` print out all the generated Python code with line numbers.
 Very good for debugging.

-## Generate Options
+## Init Options
-When generate is called missing options it will prompt you to interactively fill them, this is the recommended way of using this action.
+When init is called missing any options, it will prompt you to interactively fill them, this is the recommended way of using this action.

 You can also specify options using flags

-ex: `python3 packscript.py g --output "Datapack" --name "Datapack" --namespace "main" --description "Datapack for version 1.20.4" --pack-format 26`
+ex: `python3 packscript.py init --output "Datapack" --name "Datapack" --namespace "main" --description "Datapack for version 1.20.4" --pack-format 26`

+it's preferable to do just call the following instead:

+`python3 packscript.py init`

 ## Compile Action
 When a PackScript file is being compiled it will first print its location to the console, this is so if an error is encountered